How Does Functional Play Enhance Cognitive Development in Children: A Guide for Parents

 Social Skills

-As children interact with others during physical activity, parallel play or any social play sequences, they are sharing enjoyment and sensory experiences with other children.
+As children interact with others during physical activity, parallel play or any social play sequences in kids play, they are sharing enjoyment and sensory experiences with other children.

 Physical Development

 This play also promotes physical development in young children by helping them develop gross and fine motor skills.
-It also helps to develop coordination, balance, strength, agility, flexibility and endurance – all of which are necessary for everyday tasks throughout life like writing or tying shoelaces.
+It also helps to develop coordination, balance, strength, agility, flexibility and endurance – all of which are necessary for everyday tasks throughout life like writing or tying shoelaces when doing physical play.

 Types of Functional Play